The Northern Fells

 From left to right:

-By 2014, nearly ten years had passed since Chris Jesty began revising the guides, and some of his earlier revisions were outdated.
-Clive Hutchby succeeded Chris, and with help from other people, he began revising the guides from scratch.
-The Northern Fells – Walkers Edition was published as a flexibound guide in 2018.
-Eventually, both Readers and Walkers Editions were printed as paperbacks.
+As of 2014, almost a decade had passed since Chris Jesty initiated the revision of the guides, and some of his initial modifications had become outdated.
+Taking over from Chris, Clive Hutchby, along with assistance from others, undertook a comprehensive revision of the guides from the ground up.
+This effort resulted in the publication of The Northern Fells – Walkers Edition as a flexibound guide in 2018.
+Eventually, both the Readers and Walkers Editions became printed as paperbacks.

 From left to right: